nus-cs2103-AY1617S2/addressbook-level4/docs/UserGuide.md

 ### 2.10.
 Viewing history of task : `history`

 A list of history of tasks that have been completed will be shown in the column sorted in reverse-chronological order.<br>
-This history will be used in undo implementation.
+This history will be used in undo implementation.<br>
 Format: `history`

 ### 2.11.
 Exiting the program : `exit`